kinshuk4/daily-coding-problem-solutions/prob501_550/README.md

 This problem was asked by Dropbox.

 Given an undirected graph G, check whether it is bipartite.
 Recall that a graph is bipartite if its vertices can be divided into two independent sets, U and V, such that no edge connects vertices of the same set.

+543 (Medium)

+This problem was asked by Google.

+Given a singly linked list and an integer k, remove the kth last element from the list. k is guaranteed to be smaller than the length of the list.

+The list is very long, so making more than one pass is prohibitively expensive.

+Do this in constant space and in one pass.